MartinVerges/bicycle-stand/README.md

 It is almost impossible to disassemble this rail ever again from the motorhome!
 Please be sure BEFORE that you have the right position and that you want to mount in place.

+## Field report:

+We have the bike holder already for well over 10,000 km in the practical test over hill and dale.
+The bikes are extremely firmly mounted on the stand, nothing wobbles and it holds excellent.

+## Bicycle assembly procedure:

+Initially, we have the bikes mounted in pairs.
+This is generally the easiest, of course.
+After a short practice, but I can easily mount the bikes alone.

+To do this, I roll with the bike on the rear wheel to my camper and operate the rear brake as soon as I am in position.
+Now I grab the bike to lift it and roll it with the front wheel in the rail entlag upwards.
+When I reach the desired position, I apply the front brake and hold the bike in position.
+With the other hand, I can now fold up the bracket, readjust it and then roughly turn it closed.
+Then I fix the wheels with the straps and make sure that the screws are properly tightened.

 # License

 Vertical bicycle rack (c) by Martin Verges.